sfkara/Pybind-Demo/README.md

 ##

+- Create C++ asset(func, class etc.)
 - Create CmakeLists.txt properly(like as example)
-- clone pybind repo to your  main directory of project
+- Clone pybind repo to your  main directory of project
 ```sh
 mkdir build
 cd buiid
 cmake ..
 make
 ```
-> Note: .so file and .py file should be same directory or you shouldb import build.module_name instead of import module_name
+> Note: .so file and .py file should be same directory or you should like 'import build.module_name' instead of 'import module_name'

-After building your .so file you can use your module in .py files
+- After building your .so file you can use your module in .py files